acharyarajasekhar/Archaka-App/README.md

 ---

-Copyright © [Year] ArchakaApp.
+Copyright © 2025 ArchakaApp.
 All rights reserved.